gsmatth/shooters-log/README.md

   * The express router middleware provides the base routing capability.
   * A custom handle-errors module implements and extends the http-errors npm middleware package.
   * An auth middleware module leverages two npm modules (bcrypt, jsonwebtoken) and the node.crypto module to provide user sign-up and user sign-in functionality as well as session authentication/authorization.
-  * Mongoose npm module is used for interaction with the mongo database
+  * The mongoose npm module is used for interaction with the mongo database

 ![architecture5](https://cloud.githubusercontent.com/assets/13153982/16576405/e330cb62-4243-11e6-947d-6c44c2d131e3.png)